NCAR/DART/docs/pages/Getting_Started.md

 forward in time to *t*<sub>*k*+1</sub> will give a new forecast distribution called a *prior*.
-Suppose at this time there is also an observation, which will have some uncertainty due to instrument noise, etc. Mapping each of the ensemble members to the observations with a function *h* and performing **Bayes' rule** will give an update to the prior distribution, called here the *state increment*.
+Suppose at this time there is also an observation, which will have some uncertainty due to instrument noise, etc. Mapping each of the ensemble members to the observations with a function *h* and applying **Bayes' rule** will generate an update to the prior distribution, called here the *state increment*.
 Adding the state increment to the ensemble members will give the new *analysis* (also known as the *posterior*) at time *t*<sub>*k*+1</sub>.
 This process can then be repeated for each set of observations as many times as